I: Evidence for Phenomena, including Magnetic Monopoles, Beyond 4-D Space-Time and Theory Thereof: Magnetic Monopoles

 We present experimental evidence from the literature, for real ($\nabla\cdot$B $\neq$ 0) magnetic monopoles, as opposed to the pseudo-monopoles ($\nabla\cdot$H $\neq$ 0) sometimes observed in spin ices or other solid-state phenomena.

 Over the last 70 years there have been numerous searches for real magnetic monopoles with mostly negative results.
-Compilations of these searches conclude that there is no reproducible evidence for magnetic monopoles.\cite{SurveyA, SurveyB} But there is an assumption behind this conclusion, namely that magnetic monopoles must be particles which can be detected objectively in 4-D space-time.
-The problem is that in Dirac's theory there is a line connecting two monopoles which has to be \textit{infinitely long}, and yet the universe is finite.\cite{DiracA} This infinite length of the Dirac string is normally explained away as an artefact of the calculation.
-However, if we take this seriously, then it implies that both monopoles are outside 4-D space-time.
-(In principle one could be inside, the other outside, but that would require preferential treatment for one monopole over another, which the theory does not provide.
+Compilations of these searches conclude that there is no reproducible evidence for magnetic monopoles.\cite{SurveyA, SurveyB} But there is an assumption behind this conclusion, namely that magnetic monopoles must be particles which can be detected objectively in 4-D space-time, because that is what controlled experiment is limited too.
+Firstly, in Dirac's theory there is a line connecting two monopoles which has to be \textit{infinitely long}, and yet the universe is finite.\cite{DiracA} This infinite length of the Dirac string is normally explained away as an artefact of the calculation.
+However, it is there in the theory and implies that both monopoles are outside 4-D space-time, just as the Dirac equation implies the existence of antimatter.
+(In principle one could be inside 4-D space-time and the other outside, but that would require preferential treatment for one monopole over another, which the theory does not provide.
 So we reject this.)
-In which case it will not be possible to detect them objectively by the normal methods of experimental physics.
+If they are outside 4D space-time, then it would not be possible to detect them objectively by the normal methods of experimental physics (e.g. by controlled experiment).
 Therefore the conclusion of the above compilations is not strictly correct.
 It should read ``there is no reproducible evidence for magnetic monopoles \textit{in 4-D space-time}''.
-If we take the infinite length of the Dirac string seriously, then this is not evidence for or against magnetic monopoles because they are not predicted to be in 4-D space-time.
+However, this is not evidence for or against magnetic monopoles because they are not predicted to be in 4-D space-time.

-Furthermore, if a phenomenon is not objective, then it is currently rejected by physicists as not being physically real.
-Therefore, the above monopole surveys usually omit most, if not all, of the references to the following experiments which provide reproducible evidence for magnetic monopoles, but of a subjective nature.
-They are subjective because \textit{these monopoles are only visible under intense illumination}.
-When the intense illumination is turned off, they disappear, in the sense that the particle being observed ceases to move as a monopole, and moves as a neutral particle or dipole.
-Thus these monopoles do not seem to exist in their own right.
-However, these results are reproducible, and so we argue they are physically real.
+Furthermore, if a phenomenon is not objective, then it is currently rejected by most physicists as \textit{not} being physically real.
+Therefore, the above monopole surveys usually omit most, if not all, of the references to the following experiments which provide reproducible evidence for magnetic monopoles, but of a non-objective nature.
+They are non-objective because \textit{these monopoles are only visible under intense illumination}.
+When the intense illumination is turned off, they disappear, in the sense that the particle being observed ceases to move as a monopole, and moves as a neutral particle or dipole. \textit{Thus these monopoles do not seem to exist in their own right. } However, these results are reproducible, and so we argue they are physically real.
 Here is a summary of the published evidence.